Halifax County, NC

 Found: new home

 While not to be confused with Halifax County, Virginia, or Roanoke, Virginia—and with deep gratitude for divine grace, guidance and providence—I have unexpectedly and happily found a semi-rural place to call home in 50,000-resident Halifax County, North Carolina, and near the county’s most populous town of 15,000-resident Roanoke Rapids.
-This "good and broad land" is not a paradisiacal "land flowing with milk and honey" (The Promised Land, Exodus 3:8).
+Being one among North Carolina's 100 counties, this "good and broad land" is not a paradisiacal "land flowing with milk and honey" (The Promised Land, Exodus 3:8).
 But it will more than suffice for now and the foreseeable future as I seek to maintain my habit of "growing where I am planted."

 In providing my first impressions of this area of northeastern North Carolina, this well-travelled newcomer and hopeful longtime resident will do so by means of using Halifax County, NC, as an acronym.

 History.
-Native American, African American, colonial era, Civil War, Reconstruction era, agricultural, canal, railroad, religious, political, athletic, industrial.
+Native American, African American, Jewish (especially in Weldon), colonial era, Civil War, Reconstruction era, agricultural, canal, railroad, religious, political, athletic, industrial.
 Wow.
 Impressive.
 Such a wide variety of historical topics to choose from for this pastor and independent scholar whose specialty is the nineteenth century; whose church he is serving, Weldon Baptist, was founded in 1865 by the 26-year-old Confederate chaplain, George Washington University graduate and Virginia native, Joseph Franklin Deans (1839-1903); and whose rural stretch of U.S. 301 that his rental house on 275 acres lies along is part of North Carolina’s 17-county Historic Albemarle Highway.
+To my joy and fascination, nearly 50 of the state government-approved 1,600-plus roadside historical markers are in Halifax County.
+(To search and view the markers, see the free online database of the North Carolina Highway Marker Program.
+Created in 1935, the program is administered by the state's Department of Natural and Cultural Resources.)

 Affordable Housing.
 I can guarantee that owning or renting a home or apartment in Halifax County is way less expensive than most other parts of the U.S. The same is true for property tax.